Oakland Zoo Raises Enough Funds to Move Its Last Elephant to Tennessee

 A zoo in the San Francisco Bay Area has raised enough money to move its last elephant to an out-of-state sanctuary, a spokeswoman said Aug.
 15.

-The Oakland Zoo will close its elephant exhibit after the move, which is planned for the fall, but needed to raise about $500,000 to make it happen.
+The Oakland Zoo will close its elephant exhibit after the move, which is planned for the fall.

-The zoo reached its fundraising goal for the journey this week, Spokeswoman Isabella Linares told The Epoch Times in an email Thursday.
+The zoo reached its fundraising goal for the journey and other financial needs this week, spokeswoman Isabella Linares told The Epoch Times in an email Thursday.
+The $500,000 raised will cover Osh’s move and other efforts, including saving elephants in the wild and advocating for their welfare in captivity, according to Linares.

-Zoo officials decided to move Osh, a male African elephant, after zoo officials were unable to find a compatible elephant to join him, zoo officials announced in July.
+The decision to move Osh, a male African elephant, came after zoo officials were unable to find a compatible elephant to join him, the zoo announced in July.

-Zoo workers and visitors said they will miss the 15,000-pound elephant that first arrived 20 years ago.
+Zoo workers and visitors said they will miss the 15,000-pound elephant, who first arrived 20 years ago.

 Moving Osh to The Elephant Sanctuary in Tennessee, however, will allow the elephant to socialize and develop relationships with many other elephants over its lifetime, Colleen Kinzley, vice president of animal care, conservation, and research, said in a July release.